PPPPatrick0/AstellKern-DAP-Root-Guide/README.md

 * Currently, this guide can be referenced for rooting Astell&Kern devices running UI4 and UI4.5, such as the SP3000series (SP3000 , SP3000T , SP3000M verified) and PD10 (verified) ,and potentially the SE300 etc...(UI4), SP4000 (UI4.5) (theoretically possible, but not yet verified).

 * Starting with v0.2, pre-decrypted update.zip files for select models will be provided.
 This is to simplify the process and to serve as a potential rescue package for "unbricking" your device (hopefully, you'll never need it for that reason).
+(V0.2 Add SP3000 V1.51)
+(V0.3 Add SP3000T V1.21 , SP3000M V1.21)

 ### Important Notes